jpovey/tech-test-dotnet/CodeReview.md

 - Domain logic is performed within the class mixing concerns with persistance.

 - Lack of defensive coding.
 What if an account is not found? or a transaction fails?

+- Settings are not injected

+- There are zero tests to start with